 There are nearly 300 laboratories and research experiences throughout the United States and Canada available to students.
 The number of students funded each year depends on the availability of funding.
 Visit the American Pediatric Society and the Society for Pediatric Research website for more information.

 National Institute of Allergy and Infectious Diseases Intramural Research Opportunities

 The National Institute of Allergy and Infectious Diseases (NIAID), one of the largest institutes at the National Institutes of Health, seeks applicants for its Intramural NIAID Research Opportunities program.
 This program is open to students with a passion for improving global health in the 21st century through a research career in allergy, immunology, or infectious disease.
 College-level seniors, medical school students, or doctoral candidates with strong academic standing who are from populations underrepresented in biomedical research are encouraged to apply.

-During the four-day program, students hear lectures from world-renowned scientists and interview for potential research training positions at the institute’s Maryland and Montana laboratories.
+During the program, students hear lectures from world-renowned scientists and interview for potential research training positions at the institute’s Maryland and Montana laboratories.
 Students’ expenses for travel, hotel accommodations, and meals are paid.
 Visit the NIAID website site for more information.